YouTube-Occ: Learning Indoor 3D Semantic Occupancy Prediction from YouTube Videos: Pre-training Framework

-We present a pre-training paradigm by self-supervised distillation to enhance 3D occupancy networks.
-First, we describe the background of vision-centric occupancy prediction in Section \hyperref[sec:revisiting]{3.1}.
-Then, we show the details of our pre-training method in Section \hyperref[sec:ditillation]{3.2}.
+Our pre-training framework utilizes self-supervised distillation to enhance popular 3D semantic occupancy networks.
+First, we describe the background of a vision-centric occupancy prediction network in Sec. \hyperref[sec:revisiting]{4.1}.
+Then, we show the details of our pre-training method in Sec. \hyperref[sec:pre-training-stage]{4.2}.
+Finally, we discuss the differences between our method and related outdoor self-supervised paradigms in Sec.\ \hyperref[sec:pre-training-discussion]{4.3}.